Van-Vu/car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image17]
 - **Test Accuracy** = 0.949
 - **Comment:** introduce dropout and increase epoch more, not bad but not as good as no dropout

+#### Conclusion:
+- Introduce more epochs doesn't mean the network gets better
+- Dropout somehow doesn't seem to work
+- This architect clearly reaches its peak around 95%, in order to increase the accuracy, better image preprocessing could become handy

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.